 Fortinet provides administrators the ability to import and export configurations via the CLI.
-The system or admin user can run the fcconfig utility locally or remotely to import or export the configuration file.
-In Windows, the fcconfig utility is located in the C:\Program Files (x86)\Fortinet\FortiClient> directory.
+The system or admin user can run the FCConfig utility for Windows or the fcconfig utility for macOS locally or remotely to import or export the configuration file.
+In Windows, the FCConfig utility is located in the C:\Program Files (x86)\Fortinet\FortiClient> directory.
 In macOS, the fccconfig utility is located in the /Library/Application Support/Fortinet/FortiClient/bin directory.

-The following commands are available for use:
+The following commands are available for use.
+Note that -i 1 is not available on macOS: